run-ai/docs/docs/Researcher/cli-reference/new-cli/runai.md

 date: 2024-Jun-18
 ---

+!!!
+Important
+    The following is the new Command-line interface of Run:ai.
+It works only for Run:ai clusters of version 2.18 and above.

 ## Summary

 The Run:ai Command-line Interface (CLI) tool for a Researcher to send deep learning workloads, acquire GPU-based containers, list jobs, and access other features in the Run:ai platform.